anistark/ghost/README.md

 ```
 npm install
 ```
 This installs all the necessary dependencies.
+Make sure you install ALL the dependencies before proceeding.

 As a database, mongodb has been used.
 So, you'll need to start mongodb in a terminal.
-Opn a new terminal and start your mongodb server
+Open a new terminal and start your mongodb server
 ```
 mongod
 ```